LSSTDESC/NaMaster/README.md

 If all the checks pass, you're good to go.

+## Installing on Mac

+NaMaster can be installed on Mac using any of the methods above as long as you have either the `clang` compiler with OpenMP capabilities or the `gcc` compiler.
+Both can be accessed via homebrew.
+If you don't have either, you can still try the conda installation above.

+***Note: NaMaster is not supported on Windows machines yet.***

 ## Documentation
 The following sources of documentation are available for users:
 * [Python documentation](doc/build/html/index.html): also available in [readthedocs](http://namaster.readthedocs.io)